 - Report(s) from the Rules Committee

 The voting body of the Democratic State Convention is made up of delegates from each of the 41 State House Districts.
 Committee members do not automatically become delegates to the State Convention.
-Delegates are allocated based on each district’s “Composite Democratic Strength”.
-The Composite Democratic Strength of a district is determined based on Democratic registration and the total votes received by all statewide candidates in the district.
+Delegates are allocated based on each district’s Democratic registration and the total voter turnout in the last General Election.

 In 2025 there are a total of 420 State Convention Delegates distributed across the 41 State House Districts.
 Each district is also allocated up to five delegate alternates.
 A full listing of delegate allocations is available at the bottom of this page.